 Don Foye landed on Utah Beach with the 90th Division.
-He is the lone survivor of a massacre that took place on Seves Island in late July of 1944.
-Wally Ansardi is the medic who treated him on Seves Island.
+He was wounded in late July of 1944.
+Wally Ansardi is the medic who treated him.
 They didn't meet again until the 1996 reunion of the 90th Division.

 Charlotte, N.C., Sept.
 7, 2000